Moduli of polarised manifolds via canonical K\"ahler metrics: K ahler geometry of the moduli space

-The CM line bundle was first introduced by Fujiki-Schumacher \cite{FS}, then rediscovered and christened by Tian \cite{GT}.
-The construction of the CM line bundle is functorial, in the following manner: if $\phi: B' \to B$ is a morphism and $(\X',\L') = (\X,\L)\times_B B'$, and $\L_{CM}'$ is the CM line bundle associated to $(\X',\L') \to B'$, then we have $\phi^*\L_{CM} = \L_{CM}'$.
-An important property of the CM line bundle, which we will not use, is that its first Chern class satisfies as proven by Fujiki-Schumacher \cite[Proposition 10.2]{FS}.
+The CM line bundle, which is a $\Q$-line bundle, was first introduced by Fujiki--Schumacher \cite{FS}, then rediscovered by Tian \cite{GT}.
+The construction of the CM line bundle is functorial, in the following manner: if $\phi: B' \to B$ is a morphism, $(\X',\H_{\X'}) = (\X,\H_{\X})\times_B B'$ is the pullback family and $\L_{\CM,\X'}$ is the CM line bundle associated to $(\X',\L') \to B'$, then we have $\phi^*\L_{\CM,\X} = \L_{\CM,\X'}$.
+An important property of the CM line bundle, which we will not use, is that its first Chern class satisfies as proven by Fujiki--Schumacher \cite[Proposition 10.2]{FS}.
 This should be compared to the fibre integral formula given in Equation \ref{initial-WP-formula}.

+We now return to a chart $\pi_X: W_X \to \M_X$ of the moduli space of cscK polarised manifolds, with $B_X \subset W_X$ the Kuranishi space.
+As the arguments in the present section are more sensitive to working on $B_X$ rather than $W_X$, we will be precise about which is being used.
+There is a universal family $(\X,\H_{\X}) \to B_X$, producing the CM line bundle which we denote